potibm/kasseapparat/doc/admin.md

 - `--log-level=info` (or debug, warn, error)
 - `--log-format=json` (or text)
-- `--db-file="kasseapparat.db"` (to set the SQLite filename)
+- `--db-file="kasseapparat"` (to set the SQLite filename)

 ### Available Commands

 - `kasseapparat serve`: Starts the main web server and API.
+- `kasseapparat config create`: Generates `config/config.yaml` with default values (use `--force` to overwrite).
+- `kasseapparat config export`: Prints the final, merged configuration (config.yaml + config.local.yaml + .env + CLI flags) as a JSON tree.
+Sensitive data like secrets and API keys are automatically redacted for safety.
 - `kasseapparat database migrate`: Creates or updates the database tables to the latest schema.
 - `kasseapparat database seed`: Fills the database with dummy data (useful for development).
 - `kasseapparat database reset`: Drops all tables and recreates them from scratch (WARNING: Deletes all data!).
 - `kasseapparat user create`: Interactive or flag-based command to create a new user.
-- `kasseapparat config`: Prints the final, merged configuration (YAML + .env + CLI flags) as a JSON tree.
-Sensitive data like secrets and API keys are automatically redacted for safety.

 ### SENTRY